grd/FreePDM/src/filesystem/README.md

 `connect()` connects to the remote Filesystem.
 It uses `sftp`.
 In the config file you need to have a `server_directory=server:/path/to/vault` which points to to the directory of the storage and you need to have write access.

 ## Import / Export of files
 `import_file(fname, dest_dir, descr, long_descr=None)` import a file or files inside the PDM.
-When you import a file the meta-data also gets imported.
-The local files remain untouched.
-When you import a file or files you need to set a directory and a description.
+When you import a file the meta-data also gets imported, which means updated to the server.
+When you import a file or files you are placing the new file in the current directory.
 The new file inside the PDM gets a revision number automatically.

 `export_file(fname, dest_dir)` export a file to a local directory.